 Christmas cacti (Schlumbergera) are not toxic to cats or dogs.
 Yay!

-If you have any more questions about Christmas cactus care or want to share your own experiences with this holiday favorite, don’t hesitate to leave a comment below!
+If you have any more questions about how to care for Christmas cactus or want to share your own experiences with this holiday favorite, don’t hesitate to leave a comment below!